 Radiofrequency Ablation risks and side effects

-- Mild discomfort – this is temporary and can be relieved by over-the-counter pain medication such as paracetamol or ibuprofen.
+- Mild discomfort – This can be relieved with over-the-counter painkillers like paracetamol or ibuprofen.

-- Temporary bruising – this disappears within a few weeks.
+- Temporary bruising – Any bruising will typically fade within a few weeks.

 - Numbness – this only affects the skin area where the vein(s) were treated.